-The maximum transmission time of any total coded scan line should be less than 13 seconds.
-When this transmission time exceeds 13 seconds, the receiver must proceed to disconnect the line.
-However, a receiver conforming to the 1993 and previous versions of Recommendation T.4 may disconnect the line when the transmission time exceeds 5 seconds.
+When this transmission time exceeds the above limits, the receiver must proceed to disconnect the line.
+However, a receiver conforming to the 1993 and previous versions of this Recommendation may disconnect the line when the transmission time exceeds 5 seconds.